StefanHauer/lucullus_rest/README.md

 )
 ```

-After creation of the controller, we can check perform some basic checks by calling the 'function_test' function:
+After creation of the controller, we can check perform some basic checks by calling the *'function_test'* function:

 ```python
 c.function_test()
 ```

+Please note, that those tests only test for the function of the general controller class, but not a specific one.
+To be sure that those will function as intended, specific unit tests should be written and run.

 We start the update cycle with the following command: